hiero-ai/docs/tasks.md

 # Tasks in Hiero

 Tasks allow you to automate actions based on specific triggers or schedules.
 You can set up tasks to execute automatically when certain conditions are met or on a recurring schedule.
+Tasks can do anything hiero can do, except for setting up new tasks.

+### TLDR;

+Try these prompts to get started:

+- `"every 5 minutes, tweet a new joke"`
+- `"whenever @HieroTerminal tweets, like the tweet and retweet it"`

 ## Task Configuration